spacetelescope/PASTIS/README.md

 Big thanks to Robel Geda ([@robelgeda](https://github.com/robelgeda)) for testing, checking and providing suggestions for the repo setup, quickstart and README.
 We acknowledge Garreth Ruane for providing the Habex and LUVOIR-B coronagraph data.
-We acknowledge the Segemented aperture coronagraph design and analysis (SCDA) team for the Luvex/SCDA simulator data (JPL/GSFC/STScI).
+We acknowledge the Segmented aperture coronagraph design and analysis (SCDA) team for the Luvex/SCDA simulator data (JPL/GSFC/STScI).
+Credits for the sensitivity analyses in the WFS plane and temporal analyses go to Laurent Pueyo and Ananya Sahoo.

 <!-- MARKDOWN LINKS & IMAGES -->
 [python-version-url]: https://img.shields.io/badge/Python-3.10-green.svg?style=flat